ArthurZucker/RecvisProject/README.md

 # TO DO :

-- [ ] Define metric and baseline to compare our architectures
+- [ ] Define metrics and baseline to compare our architectures
 - [ ] Download dataset and create dataloader
+- [ ] Visualize effective receptive field
 - [ ] Create Transformer network
 - [ ] Create BarlowTwins agent
 - [ ] Implement feature map visualization